Assess immediate safety

 As part of completing a safety assessment, gather information from a wide variety of sources.
 Practitioners engage with families, children, young people and communities whose culture, ethnicity, economic status, age, gender, spirituality and sexual orientation may differ greatly from their own.
 It’s important to remember that practitioners can be influenced by their own personal experiences and therefore biased when assessing others where difference exists.
 This is why it is essential that information is gathered not just from the family but the extended family, the network and cultural elders or advisors to ensure we are able to make a rigorous and balanced assessment.

-The If there is an immediate harm indicator in relationthat relates to parental mental illness is , this relates to immediate harm indictor 8: ‘Parent’s mental health concern, emotional instability or intellectual or physical disability results in behaviours that create imminent danger to the child’.
+The immediate harm indicator that reletes to parental mental illness is immediate harm indicator 8: ‘Parent’s mental health concern, emotional instability or intellectual or physical disability results in behaviours that create imminent danger to the child’.

 Consider the following when assessing safety: